sonic-net/SONiC/doc/mgmt/Show_Running_Configuration_HLD.md

 3. Attribute        dbpath

-  Syntax            Path to sonic yang table attribute with '/'.
+  Syntax            Path to sonic YANG table attribute with '/'.
                     If exact value of parameter is to be matched then 'param=value'.

   Example           dbpath="sonic-bgp-global:sonic-bgp-global/BGP_GLOBALS/gr_restart/time